 The Future of Leisure, Tourism, and Sport

 You will live the rest of your life in the future, so it makes sense to think about it.
-In this book, we consider the near future and ways that all forms of leisure, particularly sport and tourism, will be affected by accelerating change.
+In The Future of Leisure Tourism and Sport, we consider the near future and ways that all forms of leisure, particularly sport and tourism, will be affected by accelerating change.

 This may seem to be a fool’s errand, but ignoring the possibilities of the future is even more foolish.
 Leisure is of central importance in the future; what will people do when they experience the absence of the necessity of being occupied?